Subscribe to my RSS feed

 Oh boy - I just looked at my hard drive - 222 folders of stuff - I need to do some serious sorting and computer *housekeeping* before I do a backup, otherwise it'll take forever to sift through all that stuff!
 So here's the list of things to do:

-* tip : if you don't have software to automate this process, and you're doing it manually, do it in bite-sized pieces, baby steps, little chunks each day
+* tip : do it in bite-sized pieces, baby steps, little chunks each day

 * make a list of things you want to backup - think about your client info etc